Friday, August 31, 2007

 China’s problem has become the world’s problem.
 Sulfur dioxide and nitrogen oxides spewed by China’s coal-fired power plants fall as acid rain on Seoul, South Korea, and Tokyo.
 Much of the particulate pollution over Los Angeles originates in China, according to the Journal of Geophysical Research.

-More pressing still, China has entered the most robust stage of its industrial revolution, even as much of the outside world has become preoccupied with
+More pressing still, China has entered the most robust stage of its industrial revolution, even as much of the outside world has become preoccupied with global warming.

 Experts once thought China might overtake the United States as the world’s leading producer of greenhouse gases by 2010, possibly later.
 Now, the International Energy Agency has said China could become the emissions leader by the end of this year, and the Netherlands Environment Assessment Agency said China had already passed the milestone.